guillermoVicenteGonzalez/guillermoVicenteGonzalez/README.md

 <p>My main area of expertise is web developement, where i lean more towards front-end (although i'm fairly capable at backend and devops too).
 Video games have always been my passion and in my free time a do a little gamedev using the godot engine, although i've used unity in the past.</p>
-<p>Other topics i'm interested at are domotics, linux and open source,  and destkop UI programming (GTK/QT...), althought i'm always learning and trying to broaden my knowledge and improve my skills</p>
+<p>Other topics i'm interested in are domotics, linux and open source,  and destkop UI programming (GTK/QT...), althought i'm always learning and trying to broaden my knowledge to improve my skills</p>
 <p>I'm also a (bad) musician :guitar: 🪗</p>